ARM-software/astc-encoder/Docs/Building-BE.md

 ## CMake toolchain file

-Cross-compiling needs an correctly configured CMake, and the easiest way to do this consistently is to use a toolchain file.
-Create a `CMake-BE.toolchain` file with the following content in the root of the project:
+Cross-compiling needs a correctly configured CMake, and the easiest way to do this consistently is to use a toolchain file.
+Create a `CMake-BE.toolchain` file in the root of the project, with the following content:

 ```
 # Operating system